“Judge not, that ye not be judged.” Matthew 7-1.

 Ceremonial religionists tend to be compulsive, censorious, time-bound, historical, archival in their secrecy, absolutist, simplistic, formulaic, linear, rigid, menacing and humorless.
 They emphasize form, structure and mode of transmission.
 “Our medium is the message.”

 As far as its practitioners are concerned, who would dare impose such constraints on the limitless Sacred — except lifelong regimented religionists?
 Unlike them, primal seekers emphasize content, meaning and outcomes.
 “The Message is.”

 Human faith has endured crushing entropy at the hands of faithless sociopaths in charge of our systems of faith.
 It has degenerated from a state of reverence and awe shared by everyone, into a traffic jam of baroque inventions interchangeably ridiculous: each one relentlessly incompatible, exclusionary and compulsory.
-The only justifications that remain for today’s mass religions are the weapon technologies they have spawned to safeguard their vacuity.
+The only justifications that remain for today’s mass religions are the weapon technologies they’ve spawned to safeguard their vacuity.

-The best religious rituals and formulae would amplify our unique perception of the sacred without doing it any harm.
+The best religious rituals and formulae would amplify our unique perception of the sacred without doing it further harm.
 We quest for this sense of wonder, this remembrance of things past from which we have exiled our souls.
-What we really crave is an ancient wisdom more profound than the latest, merely ceremonious dogma; its complement that would fructify and validate it in ways nothing else could.
+What we really crave is an ancient wisdom more profound than the latest, merely ceremonial dogma; its complement that would fructify and validate it in ways nothing else could.

 In the meantime, we should be free to witness to our God or not, wear and display our religious symbols or not, neither be forbidden nor required to do so as long as it were done with reverence in private settings, with respect for the beliefs of others in public and always calmly, without menace.
 This could only happen without resentment on PeaceWorld where every manifestation of peace religion would be sacred and the worldly ones would no longer hold sway.